durantfs040/AlphaChess/README.md

 # AlphaChess
-A chess AI which goal is to beat dhgf
+A chess AI whose goal is to beat dhgf